 Casella refused to change the bottle price of the Yellow Tail wines during the "bad times", stating that they did not want to risk losing their sales momentum by imposing a price hike.
 Instead, the company used its accumulated profits and, most importantly, re-negotiated its loans, in order to wait for a better exchange rate.
 They reported that every 1¢ movement in the currency equated to around $A2 million in higher sales revenue.

 However, realizing the economic risks of relying on currency exchange-rates for profits, Casella embarked on a premiumization strategy in 2014.
 The idea is that "to be sustainable over the long term" requires a full portfolio of wines (see John Casella – newsmaker and visionary).
 The company has since bought a number of vineyards in premium Australian wine-making regions, mainly in South Australia, as well as acquiring some top-notch wine companies, including Peter Lehmann Wines, Brands Laira, and Morris Wines.
 This strategy is continuing to this day (see Bloomberg).

-The recent embarrassment at the SuperBowl is best left undiscussed!
+The recent embarrassment of the SuperBowl ads is best left undiscussed!